 Pilots have their navigation radar, just as marketers have tools.
 And call tracking is vital.
 Call tracking leverages technology to measure consumers’ behavior before and during phone calls.
 This essential information shapes intelligent decisions for marketing and sales teams.
 Naturally, the accuracy of call tracking data maintains confidence in your campaigns and advertisements.

-For 16 years Convirza has tracked phone calls with the highest accuracy rates in the industry.
+For 18 years Convirza has tracked phone calls with the highest accuracy rates in the industry.
 Our data scientists have dedicated more than 40,000 hours analyzing phone calls.
 This unparalleled knowledge guarantees accurate marketing data.
 Call tracking pinpoints which campaigns, keywords, and channels generate calls.
 But Convirza’s call tracking provides much more than comprehensive data.
 We formulate deep marketing metrics as well.

 Only experienced meteorologists and flight crews would fly into a hurricane, let alone of the most dangerous in recent history.
 Delta’s vice president for operations said, “our meteorology team is the best in the business.
 They took a hard look at the weather data and the track of the storm and worked with the flight crew and dispatcher to agree it was safe to operate the flight.”

 The main thing that separates leisure pilots from professional pilots is the experience.
 Pilots must log thousands of hours in the cockpit logged before they can qualify to operate a commercial jet.
 It’s this advanced training and experience base that allowed the pilots to modify their course to follow the ‘outer band’ of Irma’s furry.
 Expertise and skill were imperative.